marcelcure/FsnNodeHealthCheck/README.md

 # STEPS TO TAKE TO GET IT RUNNING

-FIRST:  download the code to your home PC (either the zip or git clone), modify FsnNodeHealth.py for your email, IP address of your VPS and other parameters in the section labelled 'USER CONFIGURABLE SECTION'.
+FIRST:  download the code to your home PC, or backup VPS (either the zip or git clone), modify FsnNodeHealth.py for your email, IP address of your VPS and other parameters in the section labelled 'USER CONFIGURABLE SECTION'.
 Use Notepad (Windows) or nano/vim (Linux) to do this.

-Make sure that you have port forwarding set on your home router for TCP and UDP for the port 50505 (unless you have chosen a different one).
+Make sure that you have port forwarding set on the firewall for TCP and UDP for the port 50505 (unless you have chosen a different one).

-SECOND: download fusion_health_server_VPS.py to your VPS :-
+SECOND: download fusion_health_server_VPS.py to your VPS where your node is running :-

 git clone https://github.com/marcelcure/FsnNodeHealthCheck.git